rpm2003rpm/vagen/README.md

 ## TODO

 Although usable, the current development status is beta.
-There are several things that still needs to be done:
+There are several things that still need to be done:

-* Create test benches for the code.
+* Create testbenches for the code.
 * Modify the code so integer, float, and boolean values can be recognized without the need for an explicity declaration (ex.
 Real(1))
 * Modify the code so WaitUs and WaitSignal can be used inside While, If, Case, Repeat and For when these conditions are inside a sequence.
 * Implement the automatic generation of cadence equations for the markers.